 What is Tinnitus?

 Tinnitus manifests as ringing, buzzing, hissing, or other sounds in the ears that aren't caused by external stimuli.
-It can vary in pitch and intensity, affecting one or both ears, and can be constant or intermittent.
+It can vary in pitch and intensity, affect one or both ears, and be constant or intermittent.
 Tinnitus itself is not a disease but a symptom that can arise from various conditions.

 Common Causes of Tinnitus Without Hearing Loss